Content

 1.

-Critique the historical development of mystical theology by analyzing the contributions and influence of key figures and concepts within broader theological and philosophical frameworks.
+Describe the historical development of mystical theology and the contributions of key figures and traditions.

 2.